 The Monthly Biological Clock: The Menstrual Cycle

 One of the biggest landmarks in the transition from childhood to womanhood is the onset of menstruation and the biological clock.
-While many bodily changes occur during puberty, menstruation marks the start of fertility, but also of mood fluctuations, cravings, pain, and even depression for some women.
+While many bodily changes occur during puberty, menstruation marks the start of fertility, but also of mood fluctuations, cravings, and discomfort for some women.
 As girls enter puberty, levels of luteinizing hormone (LH), follicle stimulating hormone (FSH), estrogen, and testosterone increase.[i]
 Women are born with all their reproductive organs but these organs are not “turned on” until hormonal stimulation occurs during puberty.

 In cycling women:

 - FSH stimulates the follicles to produce estrogen.
 When estrogen levels reach a certain level, the pituitary gland then turns off FSH and produces a surge of LH.

 - LH functions to stimulate the release of an egg, or ovulation.
 The empty follicle then produces progesterone and lower levels of estrogen as FSH and LH levels fall.

 - If the egg is not fertilized (no pregnancy occurs), the progesterone and estrogen levels decline and menstruation will begin.[ii]